1st Note

 CN-29 vs HP-701

-The HP-701 edges ahead in Beginner and Night Practice.
+the HP-701 is stronger in beginner support and quiet practice.
 The CN-29 costs $300 less.
-Choose the HP-701 if you prioritize beginner-friendly features.
+Choose the HP-701 if beginner-friendly features matters most.

 Roland HP-701 →